MTG/da-tacos/README.md

 Please consider citing the following publication when using the dataset:

-> Yesiler F., Tralie C., Correya A., Silva D. F., Tovstogan P., Gomez E., Serra X. (2019).
-[Da-TACOS: A Dataset for Cover Song Identification and Understanding]().
-Proceedings of 20th International Society for Music Information Retrieval Conference (ISMIR 2019) (In print).
+> Furkan Yesiler, Chris Tralie, Albin Correya, Diego F. Silva, Philip Tovstogan, Emilia Gómez, and Xavier Serra.
+Da-TACOS: A Dataset for Cover Song Identification and Understanding.
+In 20th International Society for Music Information Retrieval Conference (ISMIR 2019), Delft, The Netherlands, 2019 (In print).

 ## License